TruffleMuffin/LogElastic.NET/README.md

 Usage
 -------------------------

 You should call Log.Initialise() or Log.Initialise("ip") when your ElasticSearch installation is not hosted locally.
-If you have an AppSetting "LogElastic.Enabled" set as a true for your application, Log.Initialise() will attach the Log Storage mechanism and LogElastic.NET will begin to export your Log messages to ElasticSearch.
+If you have an AppSetting "LogElastic.Enabled" set as a true for your application, Log.Initialise() will attach the Log Storage mechanism and LogElastic.NET will begin to export your Log messages to ElasticSearch. **DEPRECATED 0.4 - To be updated**

 You can call Log.Trace(), Log.Info() and Log.Error() always with little performance overhead when Logging is Enabled or Disabled.
 These methods raise events that the Storage actions - only after Initialised with the AppSetting turned on - in a seperate Thread every 60 seconds.